Frequently Asked Questions (FAQ)

 Can I pay by cheque?

 Yes.
-Please mail your cheque to our physical address, which is P.O box 68013 Winnipeg, MB R3L 2V9.
-Cheques should be made out to TEAM or Teaching English as an Additional Language to Adults in Manitoba in the amount of the current membership price (check our membership page as the price may change year to year) Please include what the cheque is for on the memo line.
-In addition, we also need your first name, last name, and e-mail address for your TESL Canada registration.
+Please mail your cheque to our physical address, which is P.O Box 68013 Winnipeg, MB R3L 2V9.
+Cheques should be made out to TEAM or Teaching English as an Additional Language to Adults in Manitoba.
+Please include what the cheque is for on the memo line.
+In addition, we also need your first name, last name, and e-mail address for your TEAM and TESL Canada membership registration.

 I want to be a TESL Canada member, and it says I have to do it through TEAM.
 How do I do this?